Monty & Marsha Brown

-Hello Louisiana, on the other hand, is about Marsha's & Monty's home state.
-Billed as a musical travel film, it is based on a program they perform for Louisiana schools: a trip around the state accompanied by the rhythms of country, gospel, blues, jazz, zydeco and Cajun music.
+Hello Louisiana, on the other hand, is about our home state.
+Billed as a musical travel film, it is based on a program performed for Louisiana schools: a trip around the state accompanied by the rhythms of country, gospel, blues, jazz, zydeco and Cajun music.
 These travelogues, or travel films, are created to transport and entertain a live audience.
 They are about 80 minutes in length; include an onstage introduction, a question and answer period with the filmmakers; they include music and humor and a good deal of geographical and historical information.
 They are digital video presentations in theaters and auditoriums from Maine to California, Florida to Washington, and many places in the heartland of America and Canada.
 They can be booked by groups and organizations.
 Picture on the right, above, shows us playing our Louisiana Music show for children at the Red River Revel.

 Contact Sandy Mortimer (look left) for booking information.

-Monty & Marsha have completed The Missions of Father Serra, a 37 minute DVD which tells the story of the original nine California missions, from San Diego to San Francisco, which were established by the Franciscan monk, Junipero Serra.
+We have completed The Missions of Father Serra, a 37 minute DVD which tells the story of the original nine California missions, from San Diego to San Francisco, which were established by the Franciscan monk, Junipero Serra.
 One of our favorite evenings ever was showing this film to a group of retired nuns in Rochester, Minnesota.

 In 2005, the Travel Adventure Cinema Society awarded us the "Rising Star" trophy, given to new artists in the travelogue field whose work is appreciated by Presenters and their audiences.